Skip to main content

 ALL UNITS NOTES ARE AVAILABLE UNIT-1 UNIT-2 UNIT-3 UNIT-4 UNIT-5 COMPUTER NETWORK NOTES 1 Data Communicatio ns: Data communication is the process of exchanging of information between two devices i.e Source and Destination transmission medium.
 T he transmission either wired medium can be wireless Advantages of Computers Network : There are of computer the following advantages of computer Network.
 1 ) Resource Sharing 1) Resource sharing is one of major advantage of Computer Network.
 2) We can share a devices server pointer, rooter and so on among many computers, so that the connecting many resources is decreased.
 2) Enhance in storage capacity 1) In a computers network we c an share the data among all the computers.
 2) If a file is having high memory than we can store that files in one computer and share that file among the remaining computers.
 3) So that the problem of storage capacity is resolved.
 3) File Sharing: 1) In computer Network many computers are interconnected in a network

-JAVA MATERIAL for BSc STUDENTS author RNR Reference
+JAVA MATERIAL author RNR Reference

-CORE JAVA for BSc - CS syllabus full notes In 1990, Sun Microsystems Inc. (US) was conceived a project to develop software for consumer electronic devices that could be controlled by a remote.
+CORE JAVA full notes In 1990, Sun Microsystems Inc. (US) was conceived a project to develop software for consumer electronic devices that could be controlled by a remote.
 This project was called Stealth Project but later its name was changed to Green Project.
 In January of 1991, Bill Joy, James Gosling, Mike Sheradin, Patrick Naughton, and several others met in Aspen, Colorado to discuss this project.
 Mike Sheradin was to focus on business development; Patrick Naughton was to begin work on the graphics system; and James Gosling was to identify the proper programming language for the project.
 Gosling thought C and C++ could be used to develop the project.
 But the problem he faced with them is that they were system dependent languages and hence could not be used on various processors, which the electronic devices might use.
 So he started developing a new language, which was completely system independent.
 This language was initially called Oak.
-Since this name was
+Since this name was registered by some ot

 1ST semester BCom ACCOUNTING text book